Child Refuses Reunification Therapy: 8 Things You Can Do

 While child reunification therapy can be an effective way to help families heal after a divorce, it can also cause some children to feel caught in the middle.

 In some cases, former spouses may use the therapy sessions as an opportunity to argue or belittle one another, which can strain the relationship between the parent and child.
-Additionally, if one parent is significantly more invested in the process than the other, it can cause feelings of resentment.

 Finally, child reunification therapy can be emotionally draining for everyone involved, and it may not be possible to resolve all issues in just a few sessions.
 For these reasons, weigh the pros and cons of child reunification therapy before deciding.